donmarcos2012/donmarcos2012.github.io/_posts/2021-04-26-raspberry_pi_fancontrol.markdown

 import sys

 # Configuration
-FAN_PIN = 21   # BCM pin used for PWM of transistor base
+FAN_PIN = 21   # GPIO pin used for PWM of transistor base
 WAIT_TIME = 2  # refresh interval time
 PWM_FREQ = 20  # Frequency of PWM; change if fan makes rattling noises

-# Configurable temperature and fan speed steps, number of steps must be equal!
+# configurable temperature and fan speed steps, number of steps must be equal!

 tempSteps = [55, 62, 70, 75]   # [ in degrees celsius ]
 speedSteps = [0, 50, 70, 100]  # [ fan rpm in % ]